Getting to Wellington

-Inter-island ferries travel between the North and South Islands of New Zealand and the three-and-a-half-hour sailing between Wellington and Picton is one of New Zealand's most iconic tourism activities.
+Two companies operate car and passenger services across the Cook Strait - Interislander and Bluebridge.
+These inter-island ferries travel between the North and South Islands of New Zealand and the three-and-a-half-hour sailing between Wellington and Picton is one of New Zealand's most iconic tourism activities.
 Taking a vehicle is as easy as parking in a car park building - just drive on and off.
 There are several sailings daily but demand is high in New Zealand's summer and booking ahead is strongly advised.

 |From Picton||3 hours 30 minutes|